Translated by machine translator

 For example, the contract stipulates that "for non-compliance with the provisions of this contract, except for Section p2.3 of this contract, the PERFORMER is entitled to request a contractual penalty of up to 500 (five hundred lats) from the COMMISSIONING PARTY".

-In view of the fact that the Treaty constitutes a bilateral agreement which gives rise to rights and obligations for both parties, both the service provider and the consumer, such provisions of the Treaty are contrary to the principle of legal equality between the parties, in accordance with POINT 5 of the second paragraph of Article 5 of the PTAL, since the consumer is placed at a disadvantage vis-à-vis the service provider and contrary to the requirements of good faith, since the breach of the Treaty does not entail any contractual penalty for the service provider, a means of reinforcing the obligations, which a person undertakes to suffer as a result of his or her obligation in the event that he or she fails to fulfil that obligation or fails to fulfil it properly.
+In view of the fact that the Treaty constitutes a bilateral agreement which gives rise to rights and obligations for both parties, both the service provider and the consumer, such provisions of the Treaty are contrary to the principle of legal equality between the parties, in accordance with POINT 5 of the second paragraph of Article 5 of the CRP Law, since the consumer is placed at a disadvantage vis-à-vis the service provider and contrary to the requirements of good faith, since the breach of the Treaty does not entail any contractual penalty for the service provider, a means of reinforcing the obligations, which a person undertakes to suffer as a result of his or her obligation in the event that he or she fails to fulfil that obligation or fails to fulfil it properly.

 9) In the contract the service provider has provided for a unilateral right for himself or herself to amend the provisions of the contract, without providing for the right for the consumer to withdraw from the contract without applying the sanctions specified in the contract.

-For example, the Treaty stipulates that the service provider 'shall have the right to amend unilaterally the content of the packages provided for in the Treaty (television programme range).
-At the Customer's discretion, when opening a television or radio programme and/or package, the Customer shall pay the fee according to the price list.'
+For example, the Treaty stipulates that the service provider "shall have the right to amend unilaterally the content of the packages provided for in the Treaty (television programme range).
+At the Customer's discretion, when opening a television or radio programme and/or package, the Customer shall pay the fee according to the price list."

 The contract stipulates that the service provider "is entitled to determine the composition of the programme package, but the composition and prices of the package may vary."